ArmsAsuncion/StreetPassPuzzleEditor/README.md

-# streetpasspuzzleeditor
-Street Pass Puzzle Editor
+# Street Pass Puzzle Editor

 This tool can easily unlock specific or all (As of April 23) puzzle swap pieces, edit your hits, tickets, and more by just clicking a button.
 You need to dump your "meet.dat" save file first, though.